Echo-Rewarding/NHS_Beds_Project/README.md

 Created: 04/06/2023

 ## Purpose:
-A data pipeline that takes publically availible data on NHS Beds in Endland and produces a series of stacked bar charts visualising the information.
+A data pipeline that takes publically availible data on NHS Beds in England, in particular number of beds and degree to which they are occupied, and produces a series of stacked bar charts visualising the information.

 This data pipeline fetches data from a remote URL from NHS England, preprocesses it, generates plots, and saves the plots in a PDF file.
 The pipeline is designed to run in a Google Colab environment.